Home

 Print books use different files than eBooks.

-You’ll need a print-ready interior PDF and a cover file built specifically for print.
+For best results, use a print-ready interior PDF and a cover file built specifically for print.
+KDP can accept some other interior file types, but PDF gives you the cleanest control over the final printed layout.
 Print covers are full wraps — front, spine, and back — sized to match your trim size and page count.

 These files are usually created by formatting software or a designer, not by exporting your ebook.